jesseVast/vasttams/README.md

-:q# VAST TAMS (Time-addressable Media Store) API running on VAST
+# VAST TAMS (Time-addressable Media Store) API running on VAST

 A comprehensive FastAPI implementation of the BBC TAMS API specification with VAST Database and VAST S3 integration for high-performance time-series analytics and S3-compatible storage for media segments.